Erika Doss ’78 brings family legacy of education to a new generation of students

 Family ties brought Erika Doss ’78 to Ripon College, but she stayed for the inviting, friendly environment on campus, forming some of her closest adult friendships here.

-Doss was offered a generous tuition waiver because her father, Professor of Philosophy Emeritus Seale Doss, taught at Ripon.
+Doss was offered a generous tuition waiver because her father, Professor Emeritus of Philosophy Seale Doss, taught at Ripon.
 Doss majored in history and art, and then attended the University of Minnesota in Minneapolis for graduate studies in art history and American history.

 She now is a professor in the Department of American Studies at the University of Notre Dame, where she teaches courses such as Art in America, African American Art, American Ruins, Death in America, and Off the Wall: Art and Culture in America, 1945-1970.